francis18georges-png/Watcher/QA.md

 3. The button disables while the response is generated.
 4. The interface remains responsive and the button re-enables once the reply appears.

+## Continuous Integration

+* The Windows job invokes `pwsh ./installer.ps1 -SkipOllama` to validate that the PowerShell installer succeeds without the Ollama models.
+* The same job launches `pwsh ./run.ps1` with an empty `DISPLAY` variable to emulate headless mode.
+Any startup failure or premature exit fails the build.

 ## Static Analysis

 Install the development dependencies: